 Abu Dhabi residents are in for a year of significant legal changes as 2026 brings a host of new regulations affecting daily life across the emirate.
 From workplace reforms to environmental rules, these updates impact government employees, students, and the wider community.
-Here’s a breakdown of nine important laws and policy updates coming this year.
+Here is a breakdown of nine important laws and policy updates now in effect.

 1. Modernised HR Law for Government Employees

-Effective January 1, 2026, Abu Dhabi has introduced a new Human Resources law for government employees, emphasising performance and merit over years of service.
+Effective 1 January 2026, Abu Dhabi introduced a new Human Resources law for government employees, emphasising performance and merit over years of service.
 The law establishes career advancement pathways based on results, offers flexible working arrangements, enhances parental leave, and provides support for employees exploring entrepreneurial ventures.

 2. Legal Adulthood Now Starts at 18